- Why Dunlop?

 Modern Slavery Act 2015 – a statement of commitment by Goodyear UK Limited (“Goodyear”)

 Statement of Commitment

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes Goodyear Dunlop’s slavery and human trafficking statement for the financial year ended 31 December 2017.
-This statement sets out the steps taken by Goodyear Dunlop to address the risk of modern slavery and human trafficking in its business and supply chain.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes Goodyear’s slavery and human trafficking statement for the financial year ended 31 December 2017.
+This statement sets out the steps taken by Goodyear to address the risk of modern slavery and human trafficking in its business and supply chain.

-Goodyear Dunlop is a company incorporated in England and Wales.
-Goodyear Dunlop’s ultimate parent company is The Goodyear Tire and Rubber Company which, together with its global subsidiaries, is known as Goodyear.
+Goodyear is a company incorporated in England and Wales.
+Goodyear’s ultimate parent company is The Goodyear Tire and Rubber Company which, together with its global subsidiaries, is known as Goodyear.

 Goodyear’s Global Business